Darkness4/blog/pages/blog/2024-01-27-webauthn-guide/page.md

            },
 ```

 Now, let's change the `main.go` to inject the token.
-Our server is no more that just a file server, we need to add a template engine and render the right page based on the template location:
+Our server is no more a file server.
+We need to add a template engine and render the right page based on the template location:

 ```diff
  		if err := t.ExecuteTemplate(w, "base", struct {